PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Profiling-Nucleotide.md

 ![GBSteps](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Taxonomic-Profiling-Nucleotide-Steps.png)

-To make an RMA file, it is required to have the reads and alignments in the exact same order.
-To prevent errors, the first step is to sort the HiFi reads fasta file by read name.
-The sorted reads fasta file is then split into two chunks for parallel processing.
+The reads fasta file is split into two chunks for parallel processing.
 This allows a speedup when jobs are run simultaneously, and also reduces the resources required to run the alignments sequentially.
 Minimap2 is used to align the HiFi reads files to a nucleotide database.
 The two resulting SAM files (per sample) are then sorted by read names, and subsequently merged.
-The resulting sorted SAM file is converted into long-read RMA format using the sam2rma tool distributed with MEGAN6.
+To make an RMA file, the reads and alignments must occur in the same order.
+The SAM alignment order is used to re-write the reads fasta file in the correct sorted order.
+The new reads fasta and the SAM file are then used to create a long-read RMA format using the sam2rma tool distributed with MEGAN6.
 Each input file of HiFi reads will produce a corresponding output RMA file, ready to use with MEGAN6.

 **Please note that nucleotide alignments to the NCBI nt database will only provide access to NCBI taxonomy analyses in MEGAN6.
 Using protein alignments to the NCBI nr database will provide access to the NCBI taxonomy, functional annotations (SEED, InterPro2GO, eggNOG) and the option to use GTDB taxonomy instead.
 The protein version of this pipeline is described [here](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md).**